 - John Emerson

 John Emerson has been posting "peasant wisdom" (freelance scholarship) in print and online for about ten years now.
-He traffics in crafty political radicalism and what he calls generalism, against specialising "analyticity" (the reigning academic milieu).
-He is a self-described "economic nihilist", and writes on the heartbreaking comedy of that dismal field.
-However, you're as likely to see a piece on the Daodejing with a title referencing Henri Michaux, or an analysis of Nietzsche's marriageability as a hardcore attack on modern methodology.
+He traffics in crafty political radicalism and what he calls generalism, against the reigning academic milieu of specialisation and analyticity.
+He's a self-described "economic nihilist", and writes on the heartbreaking comedy of the dismal field from the outside, but well.
+However, you're as likely to see a piece on the Daodejing with a title referencing Henri Michaux, or an analysis of Nietzsche's marriageability, as you are a hardcore attack on modern methodologies.

-Three essays, "Les Érudits Maudits" (on the humanities and class), "Thick and Many-legged" (on value) and "Attendent Lords" (on the Analytic stranglehold on philosophy) form an overlapping statement of his perspective.
+Three essays, "Les Érudits Maudits" (on the humanities and class), "Thick and Many-legged" (on value and first philosophy) and "Attendent Lords" (on the Analytic stranglehold on philosophy) form an overlapping statement of his perspective.

 What is a social critic but an academic troll?

-Philosophy: A dominant ideology has science envy, which has driven spurious professionalization and led an important social-intellectual guardian up its own arse.
+- Philosophy: One dominant ideology has extraordinary science envy, which obsession has driven spurious professionalization and led an important social-intellectual guardian up its own arse.
 Pluralism has attenuated, in what had always been the most basically pluralist field.

 Economics: An unscientific method with delusions of value-neutrality and a sixty-years-dead metaphysics controls all funding and influence.
 Also physical science envy.
 Unlike philosophy though, this lot have political power, and continue to wreak quantifiable suffering by exploiting policy-makers at a global level.
 (There's also the troubling thought that there might be endemic adverse selection into the field...)

 What will it take for honest, humanistic economics?
 Is positive economics salvageable, as Kalle Lasn's latest good intention assumes?
-Or will we really never change - that is, be actual scientists?
+Or will we really never change - that is, be actual scientists or actual social theorists?
 Does it warrant burning the thing down?

 Emerson:I don't think positive or scientistic economics is salvageable.
 I think that economics should intellectually be like history (i.e. eclectic), and professionally like law: a mercenary profession, but with some thinkers who are not merely doing tasks for people with money.
 It will never be purer than law and shouldn't be.
 Note that I don't understand economics: I watch what it does.
 I'm more knowledgeable about philosophy, in my own way, but with enormous gaps.
 I have no illusions that I'm a better philosopher than the average PhD.
 I'm just a mostly-outside critic who dislikes a lot of what they do and how they work.